OpenLocalizationTestOrg/azure-docs-pr-test.it-IT/articles/virtual-machines/windows/winrm.md

                 },
                 {
                   "protocol": "https",
-                  "certificateUrl": "<URL for hello certificate you got in Step 4>" }
+                  "certificateUrl": "<URL for the certificate you got in Step 4>" }
               ]
             },